Wildlife of Allen County, Indiana

 Orchids

-Most Allen County orchids have been lost to development.
+Most Allen County orchids have been lost as their specific habitat requirements are lost to development.
 A few are known to exist in nature preserves which do NOT publicize the locations of orchids to prevent poaching of these habitat endangered plants to plant collectors.
 They require exact growing conditions and rarely survive transplanting.
-Specialized orchid nurseries can grow native orchids from seed which is a slow process often requiring several years and exact growing conditions.
-As the showy lady slipper orchid post shows they can live for decades perhaps 100s of years in impressive clumps in the proper habitat.
+Specialized orchid nurseries now offer native orchids grown from seed which is a slow process often requiring several years and exact growing conditions.
+As the showy lady slipper orchid posts shows they can live for decades perhaps 100s of years in impressive clumps in the proper habitat.

 1. Dactylorhiza viridis long-bract green orchid SE G5 S1 and Platanthera psycodes small purple-fringe orchid are the only orchids listed on the March 25, 2024 Indiana County Endangered, Threatened and Rare Species List County: Allen at the Indiana Department of Natural Resources.